 You can find all sorts of online tests from those claiming to measure your cat’s IQ to others suggesting how to test if your cat is brainy.

 So, are Maine Coons are intelligent?
-Maine Coons definitely exhibit intelligent behavior.
+Maine Coons definitely exhibit some forms of intelligent behavior.
 They display a fair amount of mental ability, can handle new situations and solve problems in their day to day life.
 They become adept at communicating their every need to their owners.

 It is claimed that Maine Coons can be trained but I think these clever creatures are far more successful at training us.
 And if that’s not a sign of intelligence, I don’t know what is.